anton-k/mig/docs/src/01-hello-world.md

 ```

 It expects the `Path` which has instance of class `IsString` that is why we can
-use plain strings for it. the second argument is something that is convertible to `Server`.
+use plain strings for it.
+The second argument is something that is convertible to `Server`.
-Here we use trick to be able to use arbitrary haskell functions as handlers.
+Here we use trick to be able to use arbitrary Haskell functions as handlers.
 We have special class called `ToServer` which can convert many different types to `Server`.

-The output type is abit tricky: `Server (MonadOf a)`.
+The output type is a bit tricky: `Server (MonadOf a)`.
 The `MonadOf` is a type function which can extract `m` from `(Server m)`.
 Or for example it can extract `m` from the function `request -> m response`.
 So the `MonadOf` is a way to get underlying server monad from any value.